The process from submitting the manuscript to publication

 c) Reassessed following major alterations or major revision.

 The authors are requested to produce and submit a version of the manuscript with the required amendments.
-The manuscript is sent to the peer reviewers for reassessment.
+The manuscript is sent to peer reviewers for reassessment.
 The peer-review process begins anew.